IBM/fms-dgt/docs/concepts/architecture.md

 Each task includes:

 - The type of data to be generated
-- Required assets (e.g., schemas, seed data, models)
+- Required assets (e.g., schemas, seed data)
 - Stopping criteria (e.g., number of records, time limits, quality thresholds)

 Tasks are declarative and reusable.
 While there is generally a many-to-one relationship between tasks and databuilders, a task can theoretically be fulfilled by multiple databuilders, provided the generated data adheres to the constraints defined by the databuilder.